themysticsavages/cloudbot-discord/README.md

+#
 ![picture](https://ajskateboarder.github.io/assets/screenshot1.jpg)

 ###### Running cloudbot in a channel in a Discord server
 # Information

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more formal than public ones.
 But you can put it in a public server if you want.
-This program is in __beta__, and it only __creates, deletes, and changes directories__ as of now.
-It will be updated more, however.
+This program is in __perpetual beta__, and it supports creating and deleting files and folders, listing the contents of a directory, and changing directories.
+You cannot write to files as of now, but it will be updated to include this feature soon, however.

 ## Requirements

 You will need Node.JS and the npm module 'Discord'.
-If you want to use the bot in Discord, link it to a server of yours [here](https://discord.com/api/oauth2/authorize?client_id=835841382882738216&scope=bot&permissions=68608), replace the example text at the bottom of the program with your token, and run it!
+If you want to use the bot in Discord, link it to a server of yours [here](https://discord.com/api/oauth2/authorize?client_id=835841382882738216&scope=bot&permissions=68608).
+Then download the bot, modify the token at the bottom of the file, then run the JS program.

-###### If you are not running this on a dedicated server, use this bot in a server with others that you __trust__.
-Otherwise, you can go ahead.
+###### If you are not running this on a dedicated server for the bot, use this in a Discord server with others that you trust.
+Otherwise, go ahead.

 ## Role usage

 For now creating and changing directories can be done by anyone, however, __deleting__ files and folders will require the *Administrator* role.
 This is because core files needed by the bot or files that people want to store could be deleted on purpose or by accident.

-## Commands
+## Usage

 As the picture above does not show all the commands, I have provided them below:

        /mkdir example
             Bot reply: Directory named example created.
 Yay.
-            Console log: CloudBot created a folder named example
+            Console log: CloudBot created a folder named 'example'

-       /rmdir example (needs Administrator role)
+       /ddel example (needs Administrator role)
             Bot reply: The directory example was deleted.
 Hip hip hooray.
-            Console log: CloudBot deleted folder named example
+            Console log: CloudBot deleted folder named 'example'

        /chdir example
-            Bot reply: Changed directory to example. *CLAP CLAP* Console log: CloudBot went into the directory example
+            Bot reply: Changed directory to 'example'. *CLAP CLAP* Console log: CloudBot went into the directory 'example'

-## Error logs

-The error logs for typical errors you might get using CloudBot:

-      Missing argument:
-            Bot replies:
-                  Please specify a folder name next time ._.
-                  I think you need a folder name to remove, am i correct? ._.
-                  Hmm... what's the folder name? ._.
+       /new example.txt
+            Bot reply: File named 'example.txt' created.
+Woohoo.
-            Console log: CloudBot replied to exampleuser to add a folder name
+            Console log: CloudBot created a file named 'example.txt'

-      Too many arguments:
-            Bot replies:
-                  Too many arguments.
-You do know you only add ONE, right?
-                  Too many arguments.
-Only ONE is needed.
-                  Too many arguments.
-Add ONE argument next time.
-            Console log: CloudBot replied to exampleuser to add only one argument

-      Folder exists:
-            Bot reply: Oh noes!
-The directory exists already!
-            Console log: CloudBot error: Directory exists

-      Directory does not exist:
-            Bot reply: Is that a folder? ._.
+       /del example.txt
+            Bot reply: File named 'example.txt' was deleted.
+Wow.
-            Console log: CloudBot error: Could not find the directory.
+            Console log: CloudBot deleted folder named 'example.txt'

-## Features to be added
+## Features/hotfixes to be added

-- __Create and delete files__
-- Requiring admin role to delete files and folders
+- __Write to files (if writable)__
-- Listing content of a directory
+- Return an error if a file does not exist
+- Reply to greetings or a few questions

 ## Current bugs

-- __Replies with 'No arguments' error and 'Not a directory' when running a command without any arguments__
+*None*